agalue/opennms-drift-kubernetes/README.gce.md

 > **WARNING**: Please use your own Domain, meaning that every time the domain `gce.agalue.net` is mentioned or used, replace it with your own.

+This is required so the Ingress Controller and CertManager can use custom FQDNs for all the different services.

 ## Cluster Creation

 Create the Kubernetes Cluster

 > **WARNING**: Make sure you have enough quota on your Google Cloud account to create all the resources.
 Without alterations, this deployment requires `CPUS_ALL_REGIONS=40`.
 Be aware that trial accounts cannot request quota changes.
 A reduced version is available to test the deployment.
+If you need further limitations, use the `gce-reduced` folder as inspiration, and create a copy of it with your desired settings.
+The minimal version is what `minikube` would use.

 With enough quota: